 The short sprit will readily socket into a sleeve above the deck, keeping the boat as compact as possible when ashore.

 The final 'pièce de résistance' that will appeal to many and for good reason, is the inclusion of a unique wing mast design for this small boat.
 Although some extreme and unrealistic claims have been made for the improvement in performance that a wing mast can give, I am confident that this design will give at least 10% more lift and that's an important boost.
 As many find it hard to find reliable, usable information for such a mast that can be built in a home shop, I have decided to include plans for such a design for those who are really serious about building this boat.
 This design will also not require special skills or facilities that are beyond the average good boatbuilder and that will cover most of you out there considering this design.
 Even generic wing mast plans are typically sold for around $200—which is more than the complete set of plans for the W17, and because of that will only be sent out after the designer sees pictures of your W17 hulls nearing completion.
-It's the bonus for getting another W17 on the water and sharing your pics for others to see and enjoy ;-) I actually have two Waters Wing Mast designs and hope to complete tests before deciding which one will eventually come with the boat plans.
+It's the bonus for getting another W17 on the water and sharing your pics for others to see and enjoy ;-) I actually have two Waters Wing Mast designs, with the wood one best suiting the Cruise Rig and eventually coming FREE with the boat plans.
+The second design is of carbon fiber and after testing, will be the mast for the Race Rig.
 With time, I hope to dispel some of the mysteries of wing mast design and show that if sound engineering is applied within a good design process, and if good materials are properly considered and used, then a reliable and attractive wing mast is within reach of a lot more sailors than would appear at present, and for a material cost that are certainly less than a standard alloy spar.
-Both my designs have the option of being primarily built with carbon fiber for greater stiffness and some weight saving, but will also have the much less expensive option of being built using fiberglass and suitable wood.
+Both cruise and race designs have the option of being primarily built with carbon fiber for greater stiffness and some weight saving, but the cruise rig will also have the less expensive option of being built using fiberglass and suitable wood.

 So that's the overall view of the W17 design and I hope you will agree with me that the general goals of the design have been effectively achieved.